-Course Title Construction Activities in Roman Imperial Period in Western Anatolia I Course Code ARKE668 Couse Level Third Cycle (Doctorate Degree) ECTS Credit 5 Workload 125 (Hours) Theory 3 Practice 0 Laboratory 0 Objectives of the Course Construction activities that w be teached. were underta ken during the Roman Im perial Period in Western Anato olia will Course Content The increase in the number Period is striking.
-Within the period in Western Anatolia w scope of the course, c Work Placement N/A Planned Learning Activities and Teaching Methods Ex Explanation (Presenta tion), Discussion on, Individual Study Name of Lecturer(s) Assoc.
+Course Title Construction Activities in Roman Imperial Period in Western Anatolia II Course Code ARKE669 Couse Level Third Cycle (Doctorate Degree) gree) ECTS Credit 5 Workload oad 125 (Hours) Theory 3 Practice 0 La Laboratory 0 Objectives of the Course Objectives of the Course Construction activities that were undertaken during the Roman Imperial Period in Western Anatolia will be teached. olia will Course Content The increase in the number of construction activities in Western Anatolia during the Roman Imperiod is striking.
+Within the scope of the course, construction activities that were undertaken operiod in Western Anatolia will be studied.
+Work Placement N/A Planned Learning Activities and Teaching Methods Explanation (Presenta tion), Discussion on, Individual Study Name of Lecturer(s) Assoc.
 Prof. Aydın ERÖN